RoiCorporation/vhdl-practice/README.md

 ```
 , where:
 - _**design.vhd**_ is the _Design Under Test_ (DUT), containing the logic
 design and the hardware's behavior.
-It gets compiled into the _work_ library.
+It gets compiled into the _work_ folder.
 - _**design_tb.vhd**_ is the testbench, used only in simulation to instantiate
 the DUT, drive its inputs, and verify its outputs.
 - _**waves.vcd**_ is the file that stores the waveform generated during simulation.